 A business needs the truth to succeed.
 It means accurate information about the market and the competition.
 For the leaders, the company’s best interest should be the priority.
 Transparency in communication should build trustful relationships with employees, customers, and business partners.
 The lack of permeable communication leads to falsehoods.
 It never goes unpunished.

 The same principle applies to the welfare of the nation.
 Societies that can genuinely discuss their problems are wealthier than those that do not.
 There is no way to build prosperity on falsehoods.
 The New York Times recently reported that political elites realize that misinformation paralyzes our abilities to function.
-But the article concludes that the problem itself makes us unable to talk about the problem.
+However, the article concludes that the problem itself makes us unable to talk about the problem.

 The money is in the truth